Patients are offered 3 meals a day and a range of biscuits are available on the ward to offer as snacks with the

 Higher Energy Snack Menus

-The Red Tray Higher Energy Snack Menus for an afternoon and evening snacks are available for patients who have a MUST score of 1 or above and require additional nutritional intake and therefore have their meals served on a Red Tray.
+There is a Red Tray Higher Energy Snack Menu for afternoon and evening snacks available for patients who have a MUST score of 1 or above and require additional nutritional intake, these patients will also have their meals served on a Red Tray.
 The flowchart for the procedure for using the Red Tray Higher Energy Snack Menu and ordering snacks for identified patients can also be accessed by clicking the link below:

 |Higher Energy Snack Menu||Allergen information|

 Patients on the Older Adult wards are all offered two higher energy snacks per day.
-Patients can also choose a mid afternoon and evening snack of their choice from the allocated menu if indicated (eg. textured modified, finger foods) or from the Higher Energy snack menu.
+Patients can also choose a mid afternoon and evening snack of their choice from the appropriate menu if indicated (eg. textured modified, finger foods) or from the Higher Energy snack menu.
 The flowchart for this procedure can be accessed below: